-I would have thought that cargo owners would pursue all claims quickly but to my surprise, it turns out that some claims are submitted weeks or months after the accident.
+Logically, cargo owners should pursue all claims quickly, but it turns out that some claims are submitted weeks or months after the accident.

-One reason appears to be that the party making the claim may be more focused on making a repair or getting replacement goods such as machinery or parts.
+One reason appears to be that the party making a claim may be more focused on making a repair or getting replacement goods such as machinery or parts.

 The second lesson is that it is important to supply the necessary shipping documents, such as bill of lading, commercial invoice and packing list.

 These will reveal such details as the Incoterms (the internationally recognised rules which define the responsibilities of sellers and buyers), and who is responsible for paying for and managing the shipment, insurance, documentation, customs clearance and other logistical activities.

 It will be helpful if the trader has an understanding of Incoterms such as ex-works, FOB and CIF, and the differences between them.
 A small trader may not have all of these documents to hand, but their freight forwarder or customs broker can be contacted to assist.

 Failure to supply these documents will slow the claims process.
 The survey of damage may be done by one surveyor or jointly, if other parties to the claim want independent corroboration of the cause and extent of the damage.

 Organising the survey may be complicated because the cargo may have been delivered overseas or have been packed overseas for delivery here, or the ship involved in carrying the damaged cargo may have sailed.